 Look for unique finds that will stand out.
 Don’t just pick a room template off of Target’s website and buy it all.
 I ended up mixing styles of interior design when it came to our lights, our tile, our colors, our furniture because I bounced around to all different sources.
 I felt it was more my design that way.

 Continuously mix styles throughout your home or space, while mixing it up.

 I went with white, and black and brass.
 It’s contrasting but cohesive because I used it through the whole house/space.
 Same with the decor, modern mixed with a classic, contemporary, industrial style.
 The great part about having a neutral base palette is mixing in fun colors throughout.
-It wouldn’t work without the clean base.
+It wouldn’t work without a clean base.

 In the end, mixing styles for interiors is done well if you start with the basics, mix up the accents, finish with a balance.
 It’s all about following what you love while having a vision and keeping to it.

 What are your key tips for mixing styles?
 It doesn’t have to be just for the home.
 For fashion?
 For life?
 Send them my way!
 Learning from others and the world around us is the key part of getting better at what we do right?!